zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 Please note that not all hardware/OS combinations are supported.
 Determine your platform, OS version, and Python version before referencing the table below.
 {% endhint %}

-Depending on your OS, Concrete-ML may be installed with Docker or with pip:
+Depending on your OS, Concrete ML may be installed with Docker or with pip:

 |               OS / HW                | Available on Docker | Available on pip |
 | :----------------------------------: | :-----------------: | :--------------: |